itisalvinn/style/README.md

 ## Style
-Simple shopping list app categorized by common articles of clothing: hats, tops, bottoms, and shoes.
+Categorize your shopping list by common articles of clothing: hats, tops, bottoms, and shoes.

 Built using: